-Jedediah Smith Redwood State Park, a predominantly old growth park, lies just 9 miles to the east and boasts abundant wildlife, 20 miles of hiking trails, and river access to the state’s last free flowing river, the absolutely pristine and gorgeous Smith River.
+Jedediah Smith Redwood State Park, a predominantly old growth park, lies just 9 miles to the east and boasts abundant wildlife, 20 miles of hiking trails (including Stout Grove), and river access to the state’s last free flowing river, the absolutely pristine and gorgeous Smith River.
 Other nearby parks include Redwood National Park, Prairie Creek Redwoods State Park, and the Del Norte Coast Redwoods State Park, all just a short drive south.
 Together these parks provide countless opportunities for hiking, mountain biking, boating (including jet boat tours), and camping.
 Fishing is another popular form of recreation in this region, especially due to the fact that king salmon and steelhead trout runs take place hear in the fall and winter months.

 Other points of interest near Crescent City include the historic Battery Point Lighthouse, an active lighthouse constructed in the year 1856.
 The lighthouse museum offers tours of the lighthouse and has several interesting maritime artifacts on display as well as various photos and documents outlining the history of this California landmark.
-Another great attraction in town is the Ocean World aquarium.
+Another great attraction in town is the Ocean World Aquarium.
 Considered to be one of the best privately owned small aquariums in the United States, Ocean World offers guided tours, seal & sea lion shows, touch and feel tide pools, shark petting, and the chance to observe an amazing variety of sea life.

 Fun Crescent City annual events include The Del Norte County Fair in the spring and the Sea Cruise Car Show held in October on Columbus Day weekend.
 Events to check out nearby include Smith River Days, the Klamath Salmon Festival, and the Blackberry Festival & Harvest Celebration, also in Klamath.
 Explore Crescent City, where the redwoods meet the sea!